Cumin Powder, How To Make & Use It

 Whole cumin seeds naturally taste sharp and slightly bitter.
 Roasting them not only reduces these sharp and bitter tastes but also enhances the flavor profile by releasing a more earthy and warming flavors.
 Once you begin to use the roasted cumin powder you will never want to go back to the unroasted one.
 Also this step of roasting makes it more shelf stable and lasts longer.

-However unroasted cumin powder can be used in marinades, grilled dishes, fried foods, soups and stews where it is added much earlier in cooking.
+However unroasted ground cumin can be used in marinades, grilled dishes, fried foods, soups and stews where it is added much earlier in cooking.

 Making your own cumin powder at home is a 2 step process.
 The first step is to roast the whole seeds on a really low heat to bring out the aroma.
 Then they are cooled down and ground in a spice grinder to a very fine powder.
 Stored in a clean air tight glass jar, this homemade ground cumin retains its flavor for 2 to 3 months.